 In addition to 2 units of college preparatory mathematics in the high school curriculum, math proficiency is determined by SAT or ACT score.
-Proficiency is demonstrated by a math SAT score of 470 or above or an ACT score of 19 or above.
+Proficiency is demonstrated by a math SAT score of 510 or above (on the new SAT taken after March 2016), or an ACT score of 19 or above.

 Students entering Geneva without math proficiency must successfully complete one of the following:

 The Math Proficiency Challenge Exam is offered during Summer Preview and Orientation at published dates and times.
 See Visit Day Schedule for details.